Configuring Failover Server

 2. Navigate to <Installation_Directory>/ManageEngine/UEMS_Server/bin

-4. A new zip file "Product.zip", will be created in the "<Installation_Directory>/ManageEngine/UEMS_Server>" folder.
+4. A new zip file Product.zip will be created in the <Installation_Directory>/ManageEngine/UEMS_Server folder

-5. Start Remote Access plus server
+5. Start Remote Access Plus server

 Configure Share Permissions

-Ensure that the the secondary server has permissions to synchronize the data from the primary server and vice versa.
+Ensure that the secondary server has permissions to synchronize the data from the primary server and vice versa.

-You will have to enable the following settings:
+Enable the following settings:

-Steps for Sharing:
+Steps for Sharing

 2. Click Advanced Sharing